Here you’ll find a short list of our frequently asked Q&A.

 How much do Acvstica Audio consoles sell for?

 That’s a tough question, and due to the fact that each console is developed independently of the others, each unit is different.
 We take pride in making the best possible decisions on how to refinish each of our consoles and what components to use.
 There isn’t a one-size-fits-all formula here.
 You are getting a bespoke piece of functional furniture that will provide great joy for many years.
-However, we understand the importance of knowing what it is you’re getting into, so we can safely say, our consoles sell between $2,500 and $5,000.
-All new equipment/electronics come with a one year warranty and we include a beautiful welcome kit along with your purchase.
+However, we understand the importance of knowing what it is you’re getting into, so we can safely say, our consoles sell between $4,500 and $8,500.
+All new equipment/electronics come with a one year warranty and we carry replacement parts for your console that may need replacing.

 What kind of payment do you take?